-- Contact a Minnesota Department of Health accredited laboratory to get a sample container and instructions on how to submit a sample: Environmental Laboratory Accreditation Program (<https://eldo.web.health.state.mn.us/public/accreditedlabs/labsearch.seam>) The Minnesota Department of Health can help you understand your test results.
+- Contact a Minnesota Department of Health accredited laboratory to get a sample container and instructions on how to submit a sample: "Environmental Laboratory Accreditation Program" (<https://eldo.web.health.state.mn.us/public/accreditedlabs/labsearch.seam>)

 4. Treat your water if a test shows your water has high levels of lead after you let the water run.